jeuxjeux20/JP-server-chat-formatter/README.md

 # JP-server-chat-formatter
 Format automatically the server ip to an address

-##NEEDED : .Net Framework 4.0 or newer
+You need .Net Framework 4.5 or newer